90-minute CPD

 4. Mini-whiteboards: Developing routines

 Overview: Mini-whiteboards are my favourite way of checking students’ understanding.
-But to fully reap the benefits of using mini-whiteboards, we must first reduce the costs associated with them: faff, time, and potential issues.
-This workshop examines practice strategies to make our mini-whiteboard routines slick and effective.
+But to fully reap the benefits of using mini-whiteboards, we must first reduce the costs associated with them: faff, time, and potential behaviour issues.
+This workshop examines practical strategies to make our mini-whiteboard routines slick and effective.

 Relevance: All my mini-whiteboard examples are from the secondary maths classroom.
 I am confident the strategies transfer to upper primary, but I cannot promise they also transfer to other subjects.